human-db/human-db/README.md

 each file:

 - name is id of record
-- extension is based on chosen adapter
+- extension is based on chosen processor
-- contents are formatted according to the specified adapter
+- contents are formatted according to the specified processor
 - contains data for 1 record
 - keys within record are ordered alphabetically, descending
   - except for keys provided in :key-order which are given preference